edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

 Wrapping up
 -----------

-This tutorial demonstrates how to work with EdgeDB in a Next.js app, using the App Router.
+This tutorial demonstrates how to work with Gel in a Next.js app, using the App Router.
 We've created a simple blog application that loads posts from a database and displays them on the homepage.
 We've also created a dynamic route that fetches a single post from the database and displays it on a separate page.

-The next step is to add a ``/newpost`` page with a form for writing new blog posts and saving them into EdgeDB.
+The next step is to add a ``/newpost`` page with a form for writing new blog posts and saving them into Gel.
 That's left as an exercise for the reader.

 To see the final code for this tutorial, refer to `github.com/edgedb/edgedb-examples/tree/main/nextjs-blog